 You get involved with Team Plasma when your rival, or childhood friend (whatever), asks you to help him get back a Pokémon stolen from his sister years ago.
 Unsurprisingly, stealing a Com Mon isn’t something that sticks out in one’s memory.
 All conversations with Team Plasma members result in the same “Nope, sorry kid.
-We were stealing so many Pokémon in those days, and then that stuff with the dragons…we were kinda distracted” conversation.
-This continues throughout the entire game with absolutely zero head way being made until the climax.
+We were stealing so many Pokémon in those days, and then that stuff with the dragons…we was kinda distracted” conversation.
+This continues throughout the entire game with absolutely zero headway being made until the climax.
 While it was nice to give the rival a character and a clear motivation, this repetitiveness made the storyline go stale, and the end where (spoiler) he gets back a Liepard fall flat.

 Speaking of falling flat: Colress.
-He shows up with his cool design and cryptic talk about discovering Pokémon’s true strength and you become very interesting in his story.
+He shows up with his cool design and cryptic talk about discovering Pokémon’s true strength and you become very interested in his story.
 Whose side is he on?
 How does he fit in with the story?

 It turns out that he’s a scientist for the new Team Plasma working to discover how to “bring out the entirety of Pokémon potential”.
 I have no idea what that means, it is just vague enough to be completely meaningless.
 Colress could have been a really cool character if given a proper reveal and motivation, but he just comes off pretty one-dimensional.

-At least Team Plasma was fun. .
-In the two years since the first game, Team Plasma has split into two factions: those that follow N’s dream of equality between humans and Pokémon, and those that follow Ghestis’ dream of taking over Unova.
+At least Team Plasma was fun… In the two years since the first game, Team Plasma has split into two factions: those that follow N’s dream of equality between humans and Pokémon, and those that follow Ghestis’ dream of taking over Unova.
 I enjoyed seeing the diversity between the two groups and seeing how these people were affected differently by the events two years prior.
-One of my favorite points of the game was gong to ‘good’ Team Plasma’s head quarters and listening to everyone’s story.
+One of my favorite points of the game was going to ‘good’ Team Plasma’s headquarters and listening to everyone’s story.
 Some are repentant and horrified by the things they did, others believe that what they did was the right thing to do to achieve interspecies equality, others are just hurt that they were lied to for so long.
 These were the first background characters in a Pokémon game to get an emotional reaction from me.

 The ‘bad’ Team Plasma plan is wonderfully diabolical.
 Their plan is to use Kyurem to freeze the world…for some reason.
 The initial attack against is actually pretty dramatic and tense.
 The climax with you and N vs. the leader of Team Plasma is honestly one of the…coolest moments in the Pokémon franchise.
 I can’t go into further detail as these are no small spoilers.
 Just trust me that it’s really awesome.